 Where to stay in Mai Chau

-Most of the best home stays are not actually in Mai Chau, which is a fairly unappealing little town.
-Instead, just a kilometre away, nestled between the rice paddies, three small villages welcome tourists into a wide range of accommodation.
+Most of the best homestays are not actually in Mai Chau, which is a fairly unappealing little town.
+Instead, just a kilometer away, nestled between the rice paddies, three small villages welcome tourists into a wide range of accommodations.

 Luxury > Mai Chau Ecolodge